 Each session students are required to pay tuition fees as established by the Governing Council and set out in the Fees Schedule.
-Tuition fees normally consist of two parts: academic fees and incidental/ancillary fees.
+Tuition fees normally consist of two parts: academic fees and incidental/ancillary fees (i.e., campus fees, student society fees and system access fees).
 Additional fees may also be assessed to cover such items as instruments, photocopied handouts and laboratory manuals or other laboratory charges.

-The information which follows is intended only as a general guideline and may be superseded by that on the Student Accounts invoice.
-For further details, consult the Student Accounts website: www.fees.utoronto.ca.
+The information which follows is intended only as a general guideline and may be superseded by that on the ACORN invoice.
+For further details, consult the Student Accounts website: https://studentaccount.utoronto.ca/.